K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ![145]
 3. In the lower-left corner of the Quality Profile menu, click Default^Default-QualityProfile selected in the previous step to verify that the coding rule has been added.<br>
 ![146]
-4. Click "Remove from Profile" button.
+4. Click the "Remove from Profile" button.
 ![147]
 5. Confirm if the coding rule has been removed from the quality profile.
 ![148]

 #### <div id='3-2-4-3'/> 3.2.4.3.
 Quality Profile
 ##### <div id='3-2-4-3-1'/> 3.2.4.3.1.
 Create Quality Profile
-1. From the quality management menu, click quality profile and proceed to the quality profile dashboard.
+1. From the quality management menu, click a quality profile and proceed to the quality profile dashboard.
 ![149]
-2. Click “create” button at the top right.
+2. Click the “create” button at the top right.
 ![150]
-3. Enter the quality profile name and select the development language then click  “Create” button.
+3. Enter the quality profile name and select the development language then click the “Create” button.
 ![151]
 4. Check the created quality profile.
 ![152]

 ##### <div id='3-2-4-3-2'/> 3.2.4.3.2.
 Duplicate Quality Profile
-1. Click “Duplicate” button from the quality profile dashboard.
+1. Click the “Duplicate” button from the quality profile dashboard.
 ![153]
-2. Enter the quality profile to duplicate then click “Duplicate” button.
+2. Enter the quality profile to duplicate then click the “Duplicate” button.
 ![154]
 3. Check the duplicated quality profile.
 ![155]

 ##### <div id='3-2-4-3-3'/> 3.2.4.3.3.
 Modify Quality Profile
-1. Click “Modify” button from the quality profile dashboard.
+1. Click the “Modify” button from the quality profile dashboard.
 ![156]
-2. Modify the quality profile name from the pop-up window and click “Modify” button.
+2. Modify the quality profile name from the pop-up window and click the “Modify” button.
 ![157]
 3. Check the modified quality profile name.
 ![158]